 The Biggest Reason to Embrace Video in eLearning: Going Mobile

 Most learning leaders already realize mobile is the new reality of workplace learning.
-Learning leaders also know that video consumption is on the rise, and fortunately, its the ideal media type for Mobile Learning.
-Given the mobility of modern employees, better connectivity, and the adaptability of video to many devices, there is a big opportunity to try using more of this type of multimedia content in your mobile learning courses this 2017.
+Learning leaders also know that video consumption is on the rise, and fortunately, it's the ideal media type for Mobile Learning.
+Given the mobility of modern employees, better connectivity, and the adaptability of video to many devices, there is a big opportunity to try using more of this type of multimedia content in your mobile learning courses this 2019 and beyond.
 Learning content should be easy to access 24/7 and video makes that happen on any device.

 Quick stat: According to Training Evolution: The current and future state of corporate learning modalities, a whitepaper by Chief Learning Officer and The Training Associates, about 74.4 percent of organizations predict they will deliver a significant chunk of their learning programs to mobile devices within the next 12-18 months.